-- 1. Training participants who are GHSC-PSM or USAID employees are excluded from this indicator. - 2.
+- common on-the-job capacity building activity for GHSC-PSM.
+Training can also consist of long-term academic degree programs, short or long-term non-degree technical courses in academic or other settings, seminars, workshops, conferences, on-the-job learning experiences, observational study tours, and the use of technology such as distance or e-learning, and online courses. - 3.
 This indicator provides a general picture of GHSC-PSM's various training activities.
-The project also reports to TraiNet, in accordance with TraiNet standards and definitions. - 3.
+The project has also reported to TrainNet, and will report to the Training & Exchanges Automated Management System (TEAMS) as needed. - 4.
 Training that is not specific to any health element or funded by multiple task orders will be reported under a "crosscutting" disaggregation.
-These participants will be included in overall project totals, but not in the individual task order totals. - 4.
+These participants will be included in overall project totals, but not in the individual task order totals. - 5.
 To demonstrate the number of people trained by task order funding source, participants in trainings that are not specific to any health element or are funded by multiple task orders are divided according to the task order funding split in each country.
 These participants are then added to those reported for task order specific trainings to determine the number trained by task order funding source.
 The project will therefore present two training totals per task order: 1) TO-specific training total, and 2) TO-specific plus TO share of crosscutting training total.